Schneefl0cke/DCS-Force-Manager/README.md

 E.g.:
 Name in Force Manager: Schneeflocke

-Viper 1-1 | Schneeflocke : this is valid
-Viper 1-1 | Schneeflocke | additional stuff : this is also valid
+Name in Mission: Viper 1-1 | Schneeflocke -> this is valid Name in Mission: Viper 1-1 | Schneeflocke | additional stuff -> this is also valid

 But if a different player in the mission is called "Schneeflocke2" then the force manager will add this players statistic to the statistic of "Schneeflocke"!